blouyakis/emt_basic/module_3_test.md

 ### Q34 🟢
 **Front**
-After any medication administration the EMT must:
+The EMT, after administering any medication, must do which of the following?
 · Wait 5 min and re-dose if needed · Document & reassess · **Reassess, document route-dose-time, report to receiving facility** · Reconsider five rights only

 **Back**